Himalia (moon): Name

 Himalia is named after the nymph Himalia, who bore three sons of Zeus (the Greek equivalent of Jupiter).
-The moon did not receive its present name until 1975; before then, it was simply known as Jupiter VI or Jupiter Satellite VI, although calls for a full name appeared shortly after its and Elara's discovery; A.C.D.
+The moon did not receive its present name until 1975; before then, it was simply known as Jupiter VI or Jupiter Satellite VI, although calls for a full name appeared shortly after its and Elara's discovery.
+A.C.D.
 Crommelin wrote in 1905:

 The moon was sometimes called Hestia, after the Greek goddess, from 1955 to 1975.

-Orbit
+Orbits

 At a distance of about 11400000 km from Jupiter, Himalia takes about 250 Earth days to complete one orbit around Jupiter.
 It is the largest member of the Himalia group, which are a group of small moons orbiting Jupiter at a distance from 11400000 km to 13000000 km, with inclined orbits at an angle of 27.5 degrees to Jupiter's equator.
 Their orbits are continuously changing due to solar and planetary perturbations.